aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformattype/_index.md

 ```

 Represents office open xml file(such as xlsx, docx,pptx, etc).

+**Remarks**

 The file format is not supported Only for detecting file type.
 If the office open xml file is encrypted, it could not be detected as xlsx ,docx, pptx,etc.

 ### OTP {#OTP}
 ```